malhibilal/GymAppQlik/README.md

-﻿# GymAppQlik
+# GymAppQlik
- - **Introduction**
-- Gym4U is a simple Spring Boot web application that allows users to manage gym trainers and book appointments with them.
-It features role-based authentication with Spring Security, CRUD operations for trainers, and appointment booking functionality for users.
+ Gym4U is a simple Spring Boot web application that allows users to manage gym trainers and book appointments with them.
+It features role-based authentication with Spring Security, CRUD operations for trainers, and appointment booking functionality for users
--  **Features**
+# Features
-- User and Admin roles with different privileges.
+- User and Admin roles with different privileges
-- 	Admin can add, update, and delete trainers, along with uploading their pictures.
+- Admin can add, update, and delete trainers, along with uploading their picture
-- 	users can view trainers, book appointments, and see their own appointments.
+- Users can view trainers, book appointments, and see their own appointments.
-- **Technologies used**
+# Technologies used
 - Spring Boot
 - Spring MVC
 - Spring Data JPA
 - Spring Security
 - Thymeleaf
 - MySQL
 - Hibernate
 - Maven
 **Getting Started**
 **Prerequisites**
 - 	Java Development Kit (JDK)